lasrol/ThrallBot-docs/readme.md

     * Example: !gank @InsertUser *soundfile*

-    You do not need to write the username after "@" - there will be a list of users currently online for you to choose from.
-The bot         will also leave a randomized message to the user getting 'ganked' *(example "You just got ganked")*
+    After adding '@' - Discord will list currently online users for you to choose from.
+The bot will also leave a randomized message to the user getting 'ganked' *(example "You just got ganked")* These messages are currently not sent via PM, rather channel wide.